CbusineZ invests in machine learning to improve ambulance response times

 Calculating optimum ambulance coverage

-A straightforward way to reduce ambulance arrival times would be to deploy more ambulances, but because of budgetary constraints and a scarcity of qualified medical personnel this is hardly feasible.
-The key then is to deploy the existing fleet of ambulances more efficiently.
-Stokhos developed a machine learning algorithm that, based on historical emergency data, current traffic conditions, the whereabouts of other ambulances in the vicinity and a range of other parameters, continuously calculates the optimum coverage of ambulance within a region.
+Stokhos developed a machine learning algorithm that, based on historical emergency data, current traffic conditions, the whereabouts of other ambulances in the vicinity, and a range of other parameters, continuously calculates the optimum coverage of ambulances within a region.

 Good programmers and good software engineers